Vaskivskyi/docs-asusrouter/docs/guide/faq/README.md

 Development requires a device supporting these frequencies.
 You can support purchase of a device required via donate on [Buy Me a Coffee](https://www.buymeacoffee.com/vaskivskyi/w/2147).

+## Migration from an old version

+Some versions of AsusRouter might implement breaking changes, which will not allow migration from really old versions.
+In this case, you would need to manually update to a correct version still supporting migration before actually updating to the latest release.

+With the release of AsusRouter [0.15.0](https://asusrouter.vaskivskyi.com/log/0.15.0), migration from 0.5.1 and earlier has been removed.

+### Migration sequences

+- Find the step that contains your AsusRouter version (consider ranges, e.g. `0.14.0` is already included into step with versions [`0.6.0` : `0.14.3`])
+- Perform all the following steps one by one

+#### Steps:

+1. Migrate to any in [`0.6.0` : `0.14.3`]
+2. Migrate to the latest release

 ## Ports

 ### 10 Gb/s ports